NEW LRAP ENHANCEMENTS—EFFECTIVE FEBRUARY 2023

 Participants have the option of electing the traditional Columbia Law School LRAP, or a program that combines Columbia’s LRAP with the federal Public Service Loan Forgiveness (PSLF) Program.
 For detailed information about the programs, please refer to the Columbia Law School Loan Repayment Assistance Program description, paying particular attention to the “Combining LRAP with the Federal Program” section.

 Columbia Law School is committed to the financial security of our public interest and public service LRAP participants.
-At this time, we are continuing to review and process LRAP applications in order to provide eligible benefit payments to LRAP participants.
+We are continuing to review and process LRAP applications in order to provide eligible benefit payments to LRAP participants.
 Please review the following LRAP COVID-19 FAQ regarding questions that might arise during this unprecedented time.

 As always, you are encouraged to contact the Financial Aid Office ([email protected]) with any questions and concerns regarding LRAP.
-Since we are working remotely, we ask for your patience and understanding as we reply to your LRAP inquiries.
+We ask for your patience and understanding as we reply to your LRAP inquiries.

 My loan payments are suspended, so am I required to continue to make my payments?